KOMAL9/KOMAL9/README.md

-- 👋 Hi, I’m @KOMAL9
+- 👋 Hi, I’m Komal.
-- 👀 I’m interested in React and its ecosystem .
+- 👀 I’m interested in Frontend development using the React ecosystem .
-- 🌱 Love building responsive UI components and optimizing performance,currently learning MERN and Next.js.
+- 🌱 Passionate about building responsive UI applications and optimizing performance.
+Currently diving into the MERN stack
 - 💞️ I’m looking to collaborate on working together as fullstack/frontend developers.
-- 📫 How to reach me komalapril9@gmail.com
+- 📫 How to reach me : email at komalapril9@gmail.com

 <!---
 KOMAL9/KOMAL9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.